 - Sharpen your application skills by getting your CV ready and learning how to complete an online application form.

-- If you still feel you need Careers Service staff to check your application material, book an Information and Advice appointment.
+- If you still feel you need a Careers Service advisor to review your application documents, book an Information and Advice appointment.

-- Start listing the applications you have submitted, and are planning to submit.
+- Start creating a list of all the applications you have submitted, and are planning to submit.

 October – January

-- Attend Careers Service career fairs and events hosted by the Careers Service, and talk to employers to understand what they are looking for
+- Attend career fairs and events hosted by the Careers Service, and talk to employers to gain insight into what they are looking for in job candidates.

-- Prepare for interviews and assessment centres by checking our online resources, attending events and, when you have an interview confirmed, booking a practice interview with us via Live Chat.
+- Prepare for interviews and assessment centres by checking our online resources, attending events and, when you have an interview confirmed, booking a mock interview practice with us via livechat.

-- Most graduate scheme deadlines have passed by now but you may find some with later deadlines or rolling recruitment – check Student Circus and Bright Network to see if there are any current openings that fit your interests and qualifications.
+- While most graduate scheme deadlines have passed by now, you may still find some opportunities with later deadlines or rolling recruitment.
+Check out resources like Student Circus and Bright Network to see if there are any current openings that fit your interests and qualifications.

 Mid-December – May

-- Assessment centres and interviews take place for graduate schemes.
+- Assessment centres and interviews usually take place between this period.